 The National Center for Regenerative Medicine (NCRM) is a platform to facilitate translational research, clinical application, and commercialization of regenerative medicine, tissue engineering, and stem cell therapeutics across a consortium of institutions.
-NCRM is driven by four nationally ranked, medical research powerhouses, Case Western Reserve University, Cleveland Clinic, University Hospitals Case Medical Center and the Ohio State University.
+NCRM is driven by four nationally ranked, medical research powerhouses, Case Western Reserve University, Cleveland Clinic, University Hospitals Cleveland Medical Center and Ohio State University.
 Through this network of researchers and clinicians, research discoveries are actively being translated into cell-based therapies for patient care.

 NCRM is leading the way in Northeast Ohio in the following areas:

 - Regenerative medicine and stem cell research